Arkady and Boris Strugatsky: Literary technique: collaborative work

 In 1958, the co-authors tried and rejected the concept of "stepped editing," where Arkady sent Boris chapters as they were completed, receiving them back after editing.
 At the same time, the brothers experimented with different genres and forms: the elder in novels, the younger in short stories.
 Sometimes they switched roles.
 In 1955, they wrote the story Sand Fever, created spontaneously, like bouts-rimés, without any preliminary plan, yet resulting in a cohesive work.
 In addition to working on the text, communicating with journal editors and publishing house management, conducting ongoing correspondence, and attending business meetings caused conflicts over the division of responsibilities as early as the 1960s, when the brothers were actively publishing and became sought-after writers.
 The collaborative work method was finalized either by the completion of The Land of Crimson Clouds or during the writing of the novella The Way to Amalthea in 1959.
-In the retrospective Comments on the Past, B. N. Strugatsky stated that, having tried all conceivable schemes and variants of working together, the co-authors, through trial and error, created a final technique that they adhered to until the end of their creative tandem.The specificity of ABS's work, where any minimally serious text is created together, simultaneously, word by word, paragraph by paragraph, page by page; where any phrase in the draft has two, three, or four predecessor phrases proposed as variants, once spoken aloud but never written down; where the final text is a fusion of two — sometimes very different — visions of it, not just a fusion but a kind of chemical compound at the molecular level — this specificity, among other things, produces two purely quantitative consequences.
+In the retrospective Comments on the Past, Boris Strugatsky stated that, having tried all conceivable schemes and variants of working together, the co-authors, through trial and error, created a final technique that they adhered to until the end of their creative tandem.The specificity of ABS's work, where any minimally serious text is created together, simultaneously, word by word, paragraph by paragraph, page by page; where any phrase in the draft has two, three, or four predecessor phrases proposed as variants, once spoken aloud but never written down; where the final text is a fusion of two — sometimes very different — visions of it, not just a fusion but a kind of chemical compound at the molecular level — this specificity, among other things, produces two purely quantitative consequences.
 Firstly, the amount of paper in the archives is reduced to a minimum.
 Each novel exists in the archive as only one, at most two, drafts, each of which is actually a recorded, edited, and compressed text of two, three, or four ORAL drafts, previously articulated by the authors and polished through fierce discussions.Relatively short working meetings (initially at the co-authors' homes, and after joining the Union of Soviet Writers, at Writers' Creative Houses) were preceded by extensive material preparation.
 Work began only after a preliminary development of the work's plan, sometimes down to minute details (including the arrangement of mise-en-scènes or even key phrases).
 The writing process, in B. N. Strugatsky's words, was like "building flesh on the skeleton": the text was the result of a continuous dialogue, discussing literally every word and phrase.
 Further work with the text, related to passing through editorial and censorship, was also intensive, though B. Strugatsky often evaluated it negatively.
 However, according to A. V. Snigirev, published draft and preparatory materials suggest that editors' and censors' suggestions significantly improved the texts both artistically and ideologically, contributing to more precise work on each word and the overall content.
 According to Snigirev, the Strugatskys' "internal" texts or those not intended for publication clearly demonstrate a certain "weakness" compared to published works.